-Some days I’m the only one out there.
-Others, I see men and women walking dogs, children fishing, and once, a group of stand-up paddle boarders.
-I’ve seen butterflies and dragon flies and killed dozens of mosquitoes.
-I’ve walked nearly fifty miles, and it’s only been eleven days.
+Some days I was the only one out there.
+Others, I would see men and women walking dogs, children fishing, and once, a group of stand-up paddle boarders.
+I saw butterflies and dragon flies and killed dozens of mosquitoes.
+I walked 120 miles.

-My clothes are getting looser and I’m feeling physically better than I have in over a year.
+My clothes are looser and I feel physically better than I have in over a year.

 My mind and my soul are also healthier.
 Happier.

 I started to feel anxious and overwhelmed yesterday.
 That happens on a fairly regular basis, and my normal response would be to push through it.

 As soon as I got in the car, my heart rate slowed and my mind eased.
 And that’s when I knew without a doubt that my thirty day challenge would be a lifetime commitment.

 I’ve now realized that this is the first time I’ve made a consistent effort to claim my time.
 To carve out a portion of the day that’s just for me.
 To truly invest in my body and my soul.